omahs/.github-3/README.md

 This part of the repository contains the [Solana](https://solana.com) program for jewl.app.
 There are various accounts that play a part in jewl.app's program.
 The following is a list of the accounts and their purpose.

-* **jewl program**: This is the program account that holds all the logic related to jewl.app.
+This is the program account that holds all the logic related to jewl.app.
 This account allows users of jewl.app to exchange tokenzied securities and equities for SOL minus a small fee.

-* **jewl state**: The jewl account owns a single data account which stores the addresses of all the tokens that are supported by jewl.app.
-* **token mints**: The jewl account owns an SPL token mint account for each token that is supported by jewl.app.
-These token mints are used to mint tokens that are being exchanged for SOL.
+Since program accounts are stateless, they cannot hold any data.
+Fortunately, the jewl.app program does not need to hold any data, it only needs to know which different tokens can be issued by jewl.app.
+This is done by the existance of SPL token mint accounts of which the jewl program account is the Owner.

-* **token accounts**: The jewl account owns an SPL token account for each token that is supported by jewl.app.
-These token accounts are used to hold the tokens reserves that can be exchanged for SOL.
+The jewl program account also needs to know which SPL token accounts hold the reserves of the tokens that can be exchanged for SOL.
+This is done by the existance of SPL token accounts of which the jewl program account is the Owner.

 You can build the program using the `npm run sol:build` command.
 You can deploy the program using the `npm run sol:deploy` command.